Ratot-Team/Ratot/README.md

 ![Code quality grade on Codacy](https://img.shields.io/codacy/grade/ce4446ec729946ea81391e6c2b4a72b7?style=for-the-badge)
 ![GitHub repository size](https://img.shields.io/github/repo-size/IIIRataxIII/Ace-Bot?style=for-the-badge)

-# Ace Bot
+# Ace

-Ace Bot is a Discord bot made to help you administrate your server and have some fun.
+Ace is a Discord bot made to help you administrate your server and have some fun.

 ## Installation and Execution